CIP43R/ced/README.md

 wget -qO- https://raw.githubusercontent.com/CIP43R/setup-linux-server/master/install.sh && bash install.sh
 ```

+Then you can use `ced` everywhere on your machine to use this tool (it will add itself to the PATH env variable).
+The package itself will be copied into `/opt/ced`.
+Logs and backups will be placed in there, too.

 # What is this?
 This is just a small personal thing I created.
 I like experimenting with servers, so I often end up destroying mine in incredibly interesting ways.
 Sometimes it's easier to reinstall it, and since my snapshots are getting deleted after a while, I wanted to have a quick way of bootstrapping everything I need.